fgnass/friendly-webdriver/README.md

 ```

 Note that there is no `done` callback in the example above.
 Instead it uses mocha's built-in support for promises by returning the `se` object, which itself is a `thenable`.

+## Use it as drop-in replacement
+All objects created by Selene inherit from their official counterparts, hence checks like `obj instanceof webdriver.WebDriver` will still pass and you can use Selene as drop-in replacement inside your existing code.

+This means that you can also use tools like [unexpected-webdriver](https://www.npmjs.com/package/unexpected-webdriver) which mixes very well Selene.